 .
 You will not receive an entry clearance vignette sticker in your passport or a Biometric Residence Permit (BRP).

-You must only travel to the UK after your visa has been granted.
-If you enter the UK before the start date of your Student permission then you will be entering the UK as a standard visitor visa holder which won’t allow you to register on the course for which your Student visa has been granted.
+You must only travel to the UK after your Student visa has been granted.
+If you enter the UK before the start date of your Student permission then you will be entering the UK as a Standard Visitor Visa holder which won’t allow you to register on the course for which your Student visa has been granted.